AFLplusplus/AFLplusplus/docs/env_variables.md

     convenient for some types of automated jobs.

-  - `AFL_EXIT_ON_TIME` Causes afl-fuzz to terminate if no new paths were found within a specified period of time.
+  - `AFL_EXIT_ON_TIME` Causes afl-fuzz to terminate if no new paths were found within a specified period of time (in seconds).
 May be convenient for some types of automated jobs.

   - `AFL_EXIT_ON_SEED_ISSUES` will restore the vanilla afl-fuzz behaviour which does not allow crashes or timeout seeds in the initial -i corpus.